spolu/settle/site/content/posts/intro.md

 /Getting involved/

-At the end of the day, Settle's goal is to make currency issuance and exchange easy and available to everyone (even machines).
+At the end of the day, Settle's goal is to make currency issuance and exchange easy and available to everyone (including machines).
 I think that Settle can be particularly useful in situations where currency issuance is implicit and therefore often lacks liquidity.